Nguyen-Thi-HuyenK/Nguyen-Thi-HuyenK/README.md

 <h1 align="center">Hi 👋, my name is Huyen (Lilia).</h1>

-<h3 align="center">I'm a third-year ICT student specializing in software, web, and mobile development, with a growing passion for software testing and quality assurance.
-I enjoy building efficient, user-friendly applications and have recently been exploring the world of software testing, test engineering, and data analysis to ensure robust and reliable solutions.</h3>
+<h3 align="center">I'm a third-year ICT student specializing in software, web, and mobile development, with a growing passion for software testing and quality assurance. </h3>
+- 🔍 I enjoy building efficient, user-friendly applications and have recently been exploring software testing, test engineering, and data analysis to help ensure robust, reliable, and high-quality solutions.

 - 🔭 I’m currently working on [my own projects for my portfolio, focusing on Testing, CI&QA, front-end and back-end development.](https://github.com/Nguyen-Thi-HuyenK/Portfolio-Projects)